Paul Martin (photographer): Street Photography

 The camera Martin used, the Fallowfield Facile detective camera, became available in 1889 and was considered a ‘hand camera’.
 Constructed of mahogany with a simple reflex viewfinder on the top, rendering a waist-level view, it weighed only 1.8 kg, and was camouflaged in brown paper to resemble a parcel.
 Plates were stored in an internal rack and flipped down once exposed.
 His camera presents us with a waist-level view, a child’s perspective on the scene in effect, and equally inquisitive.
 Though modest and shy, during his lunch hours Martin started photographing on the surrounding streets of London, as a means of improving and testing his technique; “It is impossible to describe the thrill which taking the first snaps without being noticed gave one,” he said.
-The people he photographed were workers and craftspeople, working class subjects less confronting than the gentry who would have felt entitled to challenge him. though his imagery of the less privileged is sympathetic, it not motivated by any urge for reform which inspired the later work of Jacob Riis, for example.
+The people he photographed were workers and craftspeople, working class subjects less confronting than the gentry who would have felt entitled to challenge him. though his imagery of the less privileged is sympathetic, it was not motivated by any urge for reform which inspired the later work of Jacob Riis, for example.

 The viewfinder of the camera Martin used was rudimentary and served only to aim, rather than to compose, so his pictures have a snapshot appearance, with the subject placed at centre in the frame and inclusions of unintended detail at the edges.
-Martin reported that reaction from fellow camera club members...
+Martin reported that reactions from fellow camera club members...